Skip to Main Content

 Image showing index showing page numbers

-Alternatively, using a table of contents from Blackwells, we can see that page 294 is near the beginning of chapter nine.
+Alternatively, using a table of contents from Blackwells, we can see that page 294 is near the beginning of chapter 9.
 So we would look at the start of chapter 9 in the ebook to find the corresponding text.

 Image showing contents information